PostHog/posthog.com/contents/tutorials/hogql-breakdowns.md

 HogQL includes the "All events" series, which can break down in many ways, including by individual events.
 This enables you to visualize the breakdown of all your events at once.

-To do this, search for the "All events" trend, then breakdown with the HogQL statement `event`.
+To do this, search for the "All events" trend, then breakdown with the HogQL expression `event`.

 ![Events](../images/tutorials/hogql-breakdowns/events.png)